DoctorLogicProduct/dltest/_pages/products/social-reputation/social-reputation.md

     - img: "/img/product-icons/social-reputation.svg"
       alt: "DoctorLogic Social Reputation"
   headline: "Reputation Management Made Simple"
   text: "Online reputation can make or break your medical practice – and your marketing efforts.
-Control the narrative.
 Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web."
   wistia-link:
   - wistia-link-label: See How It Works
     wistia-link-id: w7jgkunbv9